 Water protection and breathability

-During my hikes, especially in boggy Scotland, I could test multiple times the Salomon Quest 4 D claim at water protection.
+During my hikes, especially in boggy Scotland (or when crossing streams in Iceland), I could test multiple times the Salomon Quest 4 D claim at water protection.

 This model is equipped with the standard GORE-TEX Performance Comfort Footwear membrane combined with nubuck leather.